PECOS-packages/PECOS/docs/development/jit-dem-slices.md

 time coordinate supplies the emitted round.
 Physical DAG gates carry the integer `dem_slice_round` attribute, and every `DagFaultInfluenceMap` location inherits its owner from its gate node.

+Spatial coordinates are therefore part of the current automatic stream identity contract.
+Two detectors at the same `(x, y)` in one round are rejected with both detector IDs and the colliding coordinate.
+Surface patches placed without an explicit offset are laid out cumulatively by their actual widths, including heterogeneous geometries; callers that place patches manually must keep their detector coordinates distinct.

 The surface `LogicalCircuitBuilder` writes this attribute on every generated gate.
 Initialization is owned by round zero, syndrome-extraction operations by